Medically reviewed by Drugs.com. Last updated on Sep 15, 2022.

 Causes of keratitis include:

 - Injury.
-If an object scratches the surface of one of your corneas or penetrates a cornea, keratitis without an infection may result.
-In addition, an injury may allow bacteria or fungi to gain access to the cornea through the damaged surface, causing infectious keratitis.
+If any object scratches or injures the surface of your cornea, noninfectious keratitis may result.
+In addition, an injury may allow microorganisms to gain access to the damaged cornea, causing infectious keratitis.

 Factors that may increase your risk of keratitis include:

 Contact lenses.
-Wearing contact lenses increases your risk of both infectious and noninfectious keratitis.
-The risk typically stems from not disinfecting lenses properly, wearing contact lenses while swimming, wearing them longer than recommended, or using water or homemade solutions to store and clean lenses.
+Wearing contact lenses — especially sleeping in the lenses —increases your risk of both infectious and noninfectious keratitis.
+The risk typically stems from wearing them longer than recommended, improper disinfection or wearing contact lenses while swimming.

 Keratitis is more common in people who use extended-wear contacts, or wear contacts continuously, than in those who use daily wear contacts and take them out at night.